 15.1.5 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 16.1.1 We reserve the right to update this privacy notice at any time, and we will provide you with a new privacy notice when we make any substantial updates.
 We may also notify you in other ways from time to time about the processing of your personal data.

-16.1.2 If you have any questions about this privacy notice, please contact the DPO (details in para 5).
+16.1.2 If you have any questions about this privacy notice, or would like to request a copy of our Business Continuity Management (BCM) Policy, please contact the DPO (details in para 5).